proboscis/pinjected/README.md

 # you can use injected_instance as decorator when you don't need any non_injected arguments.
 # now get_d_plus_one is Injected[int], so an integer will be created when it is injected by DI.
 # don't forgeet to add slash in the argument list, or the arguments will not be injected.
-@injected_function
+@injected
 def calc_d_plus_one(d: int, /, ):
     return d + 1

-# you can use injected_function as decorator when you need non_injected arguments.
+# you can use injected as decorator when you need non_injected arguments.
 # if you don't provide non_injected arguments, it will a injected function that does not take any arguments when injected.
 # now get_d_plus_one is Injected[Callable[[],int]], so a callable will be created when it is injected by DI.